AAranda10/regression_project/README.md

 ### Hypothesese:
-- $H_0$: Property square footage is not related to tax valuation
+- $H:0$: Property square footage is not related to tax valuation
-- $H_a$: Property square footage is related to tax valuation
+- $H:a$: Property square footage is related to tax valuation

 - $H_0$: The number of bedrooms is not related to tax valuation
 - $H_a$: The number of bedrooms is related to tax valuation